ShailySarker/Digital-Wallet-System-Frontend-Side/README.md

 - Form validations (required fields, numeric checks, positive amounts) and anvanced filtering.
 - Pagination for long lists
 - Use data visualization components like cards, bar charts, pie charts, and tables—all dynamically updated.
-- **Toast Notifications**
-    - Show success/error messages with any toast package/library.
+- Show success/error messages with sonner toast package/library.

-    - Makes UI feedback snappy.
-- **Guided Tour (driver.js / shepherd.js / react-joyride)**
+- **Guided Tour (react-joyride)**
-    - At least **5 steps**, highlight key features.
-    - Steps to include (you make your choice):
-        1. Navigation menu – explain section switching.
-        2. Dashboard stats cards – quick data summary.
-        3. Chart section – visualize trends.
-        4. Table search/filter – find and filter records.
-        5. Theme toggle – switch light/dark mode.
-    - Attach steps to actual DOM elements.
     - Run tour only once for new users (use `localStorage`).
     - “Restart Tour” option in **Settings**.
-    - Tooltip styling and UX improvements encouraged.
+    - Give a overview of navbar, login, register, settings, light and dark mode
 - **UI/UX Considerations:**
     - Fully responsive design for all devices
     - Interactive and Maintain consistent side margins and appropriate spacing between sections throughout the project.
 Avoid any clashing color combinations, especially in dark mode.
     - Clear color theme, typography, and iconography
-    - Improve performance through lazy-loading or skeleton loaders and ensure accessibility standards are met.
+    - Improve performance through lazy-loading and ensure accessibility standards are met.
-    - Avoid placeholder text; populate the project with real or realistic data to give a professional finish.
+    - Avoid placeholder text; populate the project with realistic data to give a professional finish.

 ---